lsapundzic/b2b-store-frontend/README.md

 #### Fetching Data

-There are a number of ways to [fetch data in Next.js](https://medium.com/@brianridolcedev/every-possible-way-to-fetch-data-in-next-js-a569a816784a) and according to the [latest documentation](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching) the recommended method is with async-await which is also a server-side function.
-The alternative utilized in this project is an older [client-side](https://nextjs.org/docs/pages/building-your-application/data-fetching/client-side) fetching with useState and useEffect hooks.
+There are a number of ways to [fetch data in Next.js](https://medium.com/@brianridolcedev/every-possible-way-to-fetch-data-in-next-js-a569a816784a) and according to the latest documentation the [recommended method](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching) is with async-await which is also a server-side function.
+The alternative utilized in this project is an older [client-side](https://nextjs.org/docs/pages/building-your-application/data-fetching/client-side) fetching with useState and useEffect hooks, much like in React.

+## Using Environment Variables

+Following the standard practice of keeping API keys as environment variables in an .env.local file does not work and it may also be related to server vs. client rendering issue.
+When printing the environment variable in the console it is undefined.

+The first workaround was to add NEXT_PUBLIC prefix to the variable names which does work well locally in the development, during the build time on Vercel, even when in production.
+However, once the data fetch is triggered, the browser console throws a vague error and the page is not rendered.